DigitalPoetics/dr/src/pages/posts/DigitalArchaeology-2-Diagram-1.md

 layout: ../../layouts/MarkdownPostLayout.astro
 title: 'Diagram'
 pubDate: 2025-06-19
-description: 'This is the first post'
+description: 'This is the first post in the series.
+In this post I will write about the amazing world of digital humanities.
+Stay tuned for more information...'
-author: 'AB'
+author: 'A B'
 image:
     url: 'https://docs.astro.build/assets/rose.webp'
     alt: 'The Astro logo on a dark background with a pink glow'